Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 where $\gamma_{1}^{FV}$ is a constant, containing the integral over $u$.
 The expression

 represents the effect of thermal, zero-point, and amplifier noise integrated over the search band.
-In analogy with the optimization over $\xi$ performed for resonator readout with quantum-limited scattering-mode and flux-to-voltage amplifiers (see Section \ref{sssec:res_match_opt} and Appendix \ref{ssec:FtoV_opt_QL}), it is critical to maximize the value of this quantity.
-We optimize $\bar{\mathcal{G}}$ with respect to the three noise matching parameters $\alpha_{1,2,3}(\nu_{r}^{i})$, assuming fixed temperature and fixed minimum noise temperature.
+In analogy with the optimization over $\xi$ performed for resonator readout with quantum-limited scattering-mode and flux-to-voltage amplifiers (see Section \ref{sssec:res_match_opt} and Appendix \ref{ssec:FtoV_opt_QL}), we optimize $\bar{\mathcal{G}}$ with respect to the three noise matching parameters $\alpha_{1,2,3}(\nu_{r}^{i})$, assuming fixed physical temperature and fixed minimum noise temperature.

-Assume that $Re\ S_{IV}=0$, so that we may compare our results to the previous section and utilize the quantum limits derived in Appendix \ref{ssec:FtoV_QL}.
+Assume that $Re\ \mathcal{S}_{IV}^{FV}=0$, so that we may compare our results to the previous section and utilize the quantum limits derived in Appendix \ref{ssec:FtoV_QL}.
 This assumption is also in keeping with SQUID models, such as that in \cite{clarke1979optimization}.
-Let $kT_{N}^{min}(\nu_{r}^{i})$ be the minimum noise temperature for the amplifier corresponding to resonance frequency $\nu_{r}^{i}$
+Let $kT_{N}^{min}(\nu_{r}^{i})$ be the minimum noise temperature for the amplifier corresponding to the step at resonance frequency $\nu_{r}^{i}$:

 Let

 Then, (\ref{eq:G_PhiV_def}) can be rewritten as